MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/fs-front-line/flw-outlook.md

 ### Install the Outlook Add-in

 1. [Install the Outlook Add-in](https://support.microsoft.com/en-us/office/get-an-office-add-in-for-outlook-1ee261f9-49bf-4ba6-b3e2-2ba7bcab64c8#:~:text=1%20In%20Outlook%2C%20click%20Home%20%3E%20Store%20on,trials%2C%20select%20Get%20it%20to%20...%20See%20More).
-In the **Add-Ins for Outlook** dialog box, search for **Field Service (Preview)** and select it.
+In the **Add-Ins for Outlook** dialog box, search for **Dynamics 365 Field Service for Outlook (Preview)** and select it.

    :::image type="content" source="media/fsp-outlook-add-in.png" alt-text="Field Service (Preview) add-in card":::

-1. Select **Add**.
+1. Select **Get it now**.

 > [!NOTE]
-> Switching to a different theme in Outlook is not supported in Outlook add-ins.
+> Switching to a different theme in Outlook Web is not supported in Outlook add-ins.

 ## Open the Field Service (Preview) Outlook add-in